Paul Bateson

+1940–1973

-Early life and career
+Early life

-Bateson was born on August 24, 1940 and grew up in Lansdale, Pennsylvania, the son of a metallurgist.
-He would later suggest that his appearance in The Exorcist was revenge on his father for punishing him as a child by making him stay home from Saturday matinées at the local movie theater and listen to opera on the radio instead.
-He served in the Army in the early 1960s, where he began drinking heavily out of boredom while stationed in Germany, beginning a lifetime struggle with alcoholism.
-After his discharge, he returned to Lansdale and stopped drinking.
+Paul Bateson was born on August 24, 1940, and grew up in Lansdale, Pennsylvania, the son of a metallurgist.
+He would later suggest that his appearance in The Exorcist (1973) was revenge on his father for punishing him as a child by making him stay home from Saturday matinées at the local movie theater and listen to opera on the radio instead.
+Bateson served in the United States Army in the early 1960s, where he began drinking heavily out of boredom while stationed in West Germany, beginning a lifetime struggle with alcoholism.
+After his discharge, he returned to Lansdale and stopped drinking for a time.

-In 1964 he moved to New York City, where he began a relationship with a man (he would later describe himself as "not exclusively gay") who he said was "involved in music".
-The relationship was marked by heavy drinking, either in the form of cocktails at The Pierre and frequent parties at the couple's home, or weekends in the Fire Island enclave of Cherry Grove — both with food cooked by Bateson.
+In 1964, Bateson moved to New York City and began a relationship with a man (he would later describe himself as "not exclusively gay") who he said was "involved in music."
+The relationship was marked by heavy drinking, either in the form of cocktails at The Pierre and frequent parties at the couple's home, or weekends in the Fire Island enclave of Cherry Grove—both with food cooked by Bateson.
 Five years later, Bateson's mother died of a stroke and his younger brother died by suicide.

+Neurological technologist career

-Bateson trained as a neurological radiological technician and began working in that capacity.
-After the relationship ended in 1973, he moved to the Brooklyn neighborhood of Borough Park.
-He commuted from there to his job at New York University Medical Center (NYUMC), where he was well-liked and respected by his colleagues.
+Bateson trained as a neurological radiological technologist and began working in that capacity.
+After his romantic relationship ended in 1973, Bateson moved to the Brooklyn neighborhood of Borough Park.
+From there he commuted to his job at New York University Medical Center (NYUMC), where he was well-liked and respected by his colleagues.

 The Exorcist

 In late 1972, film director William Friedkin visited NYUMC while he was preparing to make The Exorcist, the film adaptation of William Peter Blatty's novel of that name.
-He wanted to view some medical procedures since he was considering showing some in the film.
-He was also looking for staff who might be willing to be extras in the film, since he would be shooting interiors in New York although the film itself is set in Washington, D.C.
-Dr. Barton Lane invited the director to watch a cerebral angiography.
+Friedkin wanted to view some medical procedures since he was considering showing some in the film.
+He was also looking for staff who might be willing to appear as extras in the film, since he would be shooting interiors in New York although the film itself is set in Washington, D.C.
+Dr. Barton Lane invited the director to observe a cerebral angiography.

 At the time, such angiographies were performed by puncturing the patient's carotid artery (in the front of the neck) in order to insert a catheter through which a contrast agent was injected in order to make the patient's blood vessels more visible under X-rays.
 In the moments between the arterial puncture and the insertion of the catheter, blood freely issued from the tube mouth in rhythm with the patient's heartbeat.
 Friedkin was sufficiently impressed that he told Lane immediately afterward that not only did he want to depict the procedure in his film, he wanted Lane to be the one performing it on camera, along with the nurse and Bateson, the technician, who, recalled Lane in 2018, was the best he had ever had.